KevinBjarnemark/Solfeggio-frequencies/README.md

 Due to this project's minimalistic characteristics, it would be optimal to introduce Javascript for future development.
 This was intended to be a pure HTML and CSS project and to manage close buttons and conditional logic can be quite comprehensive as the project grows in size.

-Nevertheless, the code for this project is built with sustainability in mind.
+Nevertheless, the code for this project was built with sustainability in mind.
 For example, CSS classes and IDs are locked in groups to promote further development without having to reorganize previous code.